 At the most basic level, Em Dashed is about traveling, living abroad, and everything in between.

 Many of the posts focus on my life here in the Netherlands; I talk about things like renting an apartment, experiencing Dutch traditions, and stuffing my face with stroopwafels.
 As someone who lives in the countryside and not Amsterdam, I have a rather different experience than most other expats.

 You’ll also find stories about backpacking in New Zealand, road tripping around Australia, weekend getaways to Germany, and more.
 For a full list of places I’ve written about, click here.

 I consider current events, historical context, and social justice to be inextricably linked to how we move around this world, and I don’t shy away from posting about relevant or important issues.
 If you’re the kind of person who thinks travel and “politics” are two completely separate spheres, this might not be the blog for you.
-(But if you’re open to the idea, maybe I can change your mind.)
+(But if you’re open to the idea, I talk a bit more about that here.)

 Curious about the name?
 It’s a riff on my name, the verb “to dash,” and the punctuation mark called the “em dash.”
 In other words: it’s me, movement, and wordplay, all rolled into two little monosyllabic words.